-I answered a question on responding to polite homophobes on 21 July 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on responding to polite homophobes on Philosophy in Action Radio on 21 July 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 How should I respond to people who think that homosexuality is an immoral or neurotic choice?
 I'm straight, but I have many gay friends.
 From years of experience, I know that they're virtuous and rational people.
 Moreover, their romantic relationships are not fundamentally different from mine.
 Also, I'm a strong believer in gay rights, including gay marriage.
 So what should I do when confronted with seemingly decent people who think that homosexuality is an immoral choice, based in neurosis, or otherwise unhealthy?
 These people often present their ideas in polite and seemingly respectable ways; they're not just flaming bigots.
 Yet still I find them appalling, particularly when used to justify denying rights to gays.
 Should I be more tolerant of such views?
 How should I express my disagreement?

 My Answer, In Brief: Given today's cultural context, hatred of or bias against gays is not an excusable position for most people: it's too obviously wrong.
 A person deeply committed to that – meaning, a person who publicly condemns gays or treats them unjustly – deserves to be ostracized by decent people.

 - Duration: 15:06

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed: